bstevenski/PlexMovieFileUpdateTool/README.md

-# 🎬 Plex Movie & TV Renamer (OMDb‑Powered)
+# 🎬 Plex Movie & TV Renamer (TVMaze & OMDb‑Powered)

-A small Python utility that renames movie and TV episode files into a Plex‑friendly structure using metadata from the OMDb API.
+A small Python utility that renames movie and TV episode files into a Plex‑friendly structure using metadata from the TVMaze and OMDb APIs.
 It can detect TV episodes (`S01E02`), fetch IMDb IDs, and organize files into clean folders.
 Windows PowerShell examples are provided below; adapt commands for your OS as needed.

 ---